pkuczynski/jest-date/README.md

 ## This solution

-The `@testing-library/jest-date` library provides a set of custom jest matchers that you can use to extend jest.
+The `jest-date` library provides a set of custom jest matchers that you can use to extend jest.
 These will make your tests more declarative, clear to read and to maintain.